stel-furet/Mviz/bug_list.md

 - **Debug Code Cleanup Required**: Remove all debug code completely (not commented) and remove all previously commented code throughout entire codebase
 - **Background Color Not Respected by Record/Live Display**: Background color (B button in header) not respected by record or live display
 - **Mixer Panel Collapsible**: Make mixer collapsible to just handles, labels, and ON/OFF toggles with expand button
+- **Dial Double-Click Reset**: Double clicking on a dial should set the value back to its default setting
+- **Video Playlist Auto-Play**: When selecting the V button, video playlist starts playing automatically.
+It should not play until one of the play buttons is selected
+- **PSYCH Plugin Flow Complexity Bug**: PSYCH plugin flow complexity causes animation to zoom (should not affect zoom)
+- **Remove Console Code from Plugins**: Remove all console.log and debug code from all plugins

 ### Recently Completed (Latest Session)
 - ✅ **Plugin Removal Not Detected**: Fixed missing `unregisterPlugin()` method in FrequePluginManager and `removePluginChannelStrip()` in PluginMixerIntegration.
 Modified PluginAutoLoader polling to immediately unload missing plugins instead of just marking them.
 When plugins are removed from the plugins folder, they now automatically disappear from the mixer within 12 seconds (polling interval), or immediately when "Refresh Plugins" is clicked.
 The complete cleanup chain removes channel strips, all kaleidoscope toggles (mixer, header, display captures), state variables, and updates localStorage.